littleredcomputer/odex-js/README.md

 Adaptive step size is one of the nicest features of this library: you don't have to worry about it too much.

+##### Dense Output
 However, you will often want to sample the data at points of your own choosing.
-When you request `denseOutput` in the `Solver` parameters, the function you supply to solve receives a fifth argument which is a closure which can obtain very accurate y values in the interval [x0, x1].
+When you request `denseOutput` in the `Solver` parameters, the function you supply to solve receives a fifth argument which is a closure which you can call to obtain very accurate y values in the interval [x0, x1].
 You call this closure with the index (within the y vector) of the component you want to evaluate, and the x value in [x0, x1] where you want to find that y value.
 One common use case